 For instance, you may want the task to show up every week for 10 weeks, or you may want it to show up weekly until December 31, 2019.
 You should be able to select either option within your project management software.

-- Change task names and descriptions.
-Look for project management software that enables you to change the names and descriptions on each task if you wish without breaking the chain.
+- Change task names and descriptions: Look for project management software that enables you to change each task's names and descriptions without breaking the chain.
 For instance, instead of having every monthly meeting called “Monthly Project Update,” you may wish to have them called “May Project Update,” “June Project Update,” and so on.

 This functionality will allow you to keep the recurring tasks linked for edits but makes it easier for you to visually tell them apart in your Gantt chart and reports.